shreeshatp83/KSP_datathon/README.md

 Once both the frontend and server are running, you can view the web application by navigating to `http://localhost:your-port-number` in your web browser.

-## Contributing

-Thank you for considering contributing to this project!
-If you find any issues or have suggestions for improvement, please feel free to open an issue or create a pull request.

 ## License